 Visit our tours page for photos and video.

 Edmonton Model Railroad Association

 The Edmonton Model Railroad Association welcomes new members to help construct and operate the layout, or even just to socialize.
 If you are interested in joining the oldest model railroad club in the Edmonton area, please contact us:

-Call or E-mail Brian:
+Call or E-mail Ken:

 Surplus donations welcome!

 If you have any surplus model railroading equipment that would like to see a good home, please contact our surplus coordinator at We've helped out a lot of young modellers with inexpensive equipment, and the proceeds are welcome support for our layout construction efforts.

 Visit the Edmonton Area Model Railroad Pages